Rumyra/web-audio-workshops/README.md

-### Lesson 3

-Making sounds with the api
-Oscillascope - laser

-### Lesson 4

-Buffer - biquad filter
-Adding effects

-### Lesson 4

-Adding spacialisation

-### Lesson 5

-MIDI!

 Other lessons for future workshops

-Creating your own wave
+- Creating your own wave
-Convolver, panning, other nodes
+- Convolver, panning, other nodes
-Streaming audio
+- Streaming audio
-Analysing
+- Analysing
-Visuals
+- Visuals
-MIDI
+- MIDI